 1.6.13.1.
 Circuit minimum length

-Circuit shall be made of one or several closed loops.
+The circuit shall be made of one or several closed loops.
 Vehicles shall return to the departure point.
-The minimum length shall be 300 km of different roads.
-Vehicle shall not be transported on a car carrier, except in case of vehicle/tyre failure.
+The minimum length shall be 250 km of different roads.
+Vehicle shall not be transported on a car carrier, except in the case of vehicle/tyre failure.

 1.6.13.2.
 Driving style distribution